Frequently Asked Questions

 You can pay by cash or via bank transfer.

 It can feel like a big step to start counselling and it is important to make sure that we are both comfortable and happy to work with each other.
-So please do feel free to call or email and we can talk through any questions you may have.
+So please do feel free to book a free 15 minute consultation call or email and we can talk through any questions you may have.

 How long will counselling last?

-Sessions are 50 minutes long and we would normally meet once a week.
+Sessions are 50 minutes long and we would normally meet once a week for at least the first few sessions.

 Everyone is different, so it can be hard to say straight away how many sessions you will need or want.
 We will agree in our first session how many you would like and can review this throughout.